goyek/goyek/README.md

 **goyek** is intended to be simpler and easier to learn, while still being able to handle most use cases.

-### Why not use Mage?
+### Mage

-**goyek** is intended to be an alternative to [Mage](https://github.com/magefile/mage).
+**goyek** is intended to be an alternative implementation of [Mage](https://github.com/magefile/mage).

 [Mage](https://github.com/magefile/mage) is a framework/tool which magically discovers the [targets](https://magefile.org/targets/) from [magefiles](https://magefile.org/magefiles/).

-**goyek** takes a different approach as it is a regular Go library (package).
+**goyek** takes a different approach as it is a regular Go library.

 This results in following benefits:

-- It is easy to debug.
-Like a regular Go application.
+- It is easier to debug.
-- Tasks and helpers are testable.
-See [exec_test.go](exec_test.go).
-- Reusing tasks is easy and readable.
+- Reusing tasks is easier and more readable.
 Just create a function which registers common tasks.
   Mage does it in a [hacky way](https://magefile.org/importing/).
-- API similar to [testing](https://golang.org/pkg/testing) so it is possible to use e.g. [testify](https://github.com/stretchr/testify) for asserting.
+- Error reporting API is based on [testing](https://golang.org/pkg/testing) package so it is possible to use e.g. [testify](https://github.com/stretchr/testify) for asserting.

 To sum up, **goyek** is not magical.
 Write regular Go code.
 No build tags or special names for functions.

-### Why not use Task?
+### Task

 While [Task](https://taskfile.dev/) is simpler and easier to use than [Make](https://www.gnu.org/software/make/) it still has some problems:

-- Requires to learn Task's YAML sturcture and the [minimalistic, cross-platform interpreter](https://github.com/mvdan/sh#gosh) which it uses.
+- Requires to learn Task's YAML structure and the [minimalistic, cross-platform interpreter](https://github.com/mvdan/sh#gosh) which it uses.
 - Debugging and testing tasks is not fun.
 - Harder to make some reusable tasks.
 - Requires to "install" the tool. **goyek** leverages `go run` and Go Modules so that you can be sure that everyone uses the same version of **goyek**.

-### Why not use Bazel?
+### Bazel

 [Bazel](https://bazel.build/) is a very sophisticated tool which is [created to efficiently handle complex and long-running build pipelines](https://en.wikipedia.org/wiki/Bazel_(software)#Rationale).
 It requires the build target inputs and outputs to be fully specified.